OctopusDeploy/blog/blog/2022-03/githubactions-ten-favorite-actions/index.md

 ---
 title: 10 of our favorite GitHub Actions workflows
-description: GitHub Actions is a newcomer to continuous integration and provides CI as a Service.
+description: GitHub Actions is a newcomer to Continuous Integration and provides CI as a Service.
 Here are 10 of our favorite actions to install from the GitHub Marketplace.
 author: andy.corrigan@octopus.com
-visibility: private
+visibility: public
 published: 2022-03-23-1400
 metaImage: blogimage-githubconfigurationtop10plugins-2022.png
 bannerImage: blogimage-githubconfigurationtop10plugins-2022.png